heroapoorva/scilicet/README.md

 3) I am using JPA as an ORM to not have to write raw SQL statements.
 4) I am using Hibernate, as it takes cares few things, like, creating a table when it does not exist and I have defined it.
 5) I am using jakarta instead of javax to define Students.
 Javax caused issues with creating beans.
+6) I am using logging level at INFO.
+Setting it to trace blows up the size too much.
+7) I am currently logging to STDOUT and the logging directory.

 # TODOs
-1) Add logging.
-  It was decided to use **logback**. https://docs.spring.io/spring-boot/docs/2.1.13.RELEASE/reference/html/boot-features-logging.html
-2) Add unit testing.
-  Do we have minimum percentage requirements?
+1) Send logs to syslog.
 3) Use Swagger API.
   Need to research this.